 - Each bicycle ridden through the tunnel must exhibit a white light on the front visible from 500 feet and a red light or reflector on the rear (or reflective clothing) visible for 300 feet.

-Wetherill Mesa Road (open Memorial Day to Labor Day)
+Wetherill Mesa Road (open May to October)

 The Wetherill Mesa Road has sharp curves and steep grades on the twelve-mile stretch from the Far View area to Wetherill Mesa.
 Vehicles on this road are restricted to less than 8,000 pounds and 25-feet in length.